SAP-samples/teched2022-DA180/exercises/ex9_appendix/README.md

 hdbcli==2.14.18
 hana-ml==2.14.22101400

+Important note: the geopandas package (and thus the required gdal and fiona packages) are only required for some parts of the exercise 5 and 6, thus can be omitted if you focus on exercises 1-4.

 Prepare installation of required python packages in your Python envrionment using this [requirements.txt](https://github.com/SAP-samples/teched2022-DA180/blob/main/exercises/ex9_appendix/requirements.txt) and the following python install command
 ````Python
 pip install -r requirements.txt